 Soaking your pet’s kibble is one of the best things you can do for her.
 This is especially true when your dog first comes home, as she will likely just have finished weaning off of her mom’s milk and is still getting used to eating solid food.

 Even though soaking your dog’s food is great when she is a puppy, you do not want to keep it up forever.
 Hard kibble is beneficial to clean your dog’s teeth, so be sure to ask your vet or breeder at what age you should switch your dog to dry food.

 - Mt Shasta Animal Hospital: Puppy Dental Problems

 - AKC: Warning Signs of Dehydration in Dogs

-If you would like to book an appointment with an online dog trainer, or for more information please visit the How I can Help page.
+If you would like to book an appointment with an online dog trainer, or for more information please visit our website.